Scholasticism: History

-Early Scholasticism
+Early scholasticism

 The first significant renewal of learning in the West came with the Carolingian Renaissance of the Early Middle Ages.
-Charlemagne, advised by Peter of Pisa and Alcuin of York, attracted the scholars of England and Ireland.
-By decree in AD 787, he established schools in every abbey in his empire.
-These schools, from which the name scholasticism is derived, became centers of medieval learning.
+Charlemagne, advised by Peter of Pisa and Alcuin of York, attracted the scholars of England and Ireland, where some Greek works continued to survive in the original.
+By a 787 decree, he established schools at every abbey in his empire.
+These schools, from which the name scholasticism derived, became centers of medieval learning.

-During this period, knowledge of Ancient Greek had vanished in the West except in Ireland, where its teaching and use was widely dispersed in the monastic schools.
+During this period, knowledge of Ancient Greek had vanished in the West except in Ireland, where its teaching and use was fairly common in its monastic schools.
 Irish scholars had a considerable presence in the Frankish court, where they were renowned for their learning.
 Among them was Johannes Scotus Eriugena (815–877), one of the founders of scholasticism.
 Eriugena was the most significant Irish intellectual of the early monastic period and an outstanding philosopher in terms of originality.
 He had considerable familiarity with the Greek language and translated many works into Latin, affording access to the Cappadocian Fathers and the Greek theological tradition.

-The other three founders of scholasticism were the 11th-century scholars Peter Abelard, Archbishop Lanfranc of Canterbury and Archbishop Anselm of Canterbury.
+Three other primary founders of scholasticism were the 11th-century archbishops Lanfranc and Anselm of Canterbury in England and Peter Abelard in France.

-This period saw the beginning of the 'rediscovery' of many Greek works which had been lost to the Latin West.
-As early as the 10th century, the Toledo school of translators in Spain had begun to gather translated texts and, in the latter half of that century, began transmitting them to the rest of Europe.
-After a successful burst of Reconquista in the 12th century, Spain opened even further for Christian scholars, and as these Europeans encountered Judeo-Islamic philosophies, they opened a wealth of Arab and Judaic knowledge of mathematics and astronomy.
+This period saw the beginning of the "rediscovery" of many Greek works which had been lost to the Latin West.
+As early as the latter half of the 10th century, the Toledo School of Translators in Muslim Spain had begun translating Arabic texts into Latin.
+After a successful burst of Reconquista in the 12th century, Spain opened even further for Christian scholars and, as these Europeans encountered Judeo-Islamic philosophies, they opened a wealth of Arab and Judaic knowledge of mathematics and astronomy.
+The Latin translations of the 12th century also included figures like Constantine the African in Italy and James of Venice in Constantinople.
 Scholars such as Adelard of Bath traveled to Spain and Sicily, translating works on astronomy and mathematics, including the first complete translation of Euclid's Elements into Latin.